katsmamina/architecture-quiz-group2/planning/development-strategy.md

 This branch is merged into the `master` branch after completion.

 #### Business logic
-- increment the id of the question by using 'add.js' of business-logic
+- increment the id of the question by using `add.js` of business-logic
 - access the question and answers of the new id
-#### Interface
-*HTML*
-- button changes innerHTML: id = 'btn-next', class = 'btn-next'

-*CSS*
-- style of the button

 #### Interaction
 *Handlers*
 - reset the current question;
-- display in the 'h1-question' the text of the new question from json file
+- display in the `h1-question` the text of the new question from `data.json`
-- display the answers of the new question one-by-one in divs 'answer-one', 'answer-two', 'answer-three', 'answer-four'
+- display the answers of the new question one-by-one in divs `answer-one`, `answer-two`, `answer-three`, `answer-four`

 *Listeners*
-- add listeners to the 'next' button with 'click'
+- event is triggered by clicking the 'next' button

 ---
 ## 6. Result of the quiz